rkargon/pixelsorter/README.md

 since almost everything is considered an 'edge', but with high `-e` values everything is sorted except for the starkly-contrasted trees.

+### Image Thresholds

+Image colors can also be used to determine sorting intervals.
+When `--image-threshold <FLOAT>` is specified, pixels that are too dark or too bright are not sorted, and delimit sorting intervals.
+The value given determines the thresholds for pixel brightness.
+This value ranges from 0 (meaning all pixels are within the brightness threshold, and everything gets sorted), to 1 (meaning all pixels are out of the brightness threshold, and nothing is sorted).

+The original image:

+![Original Image][original]

+Sorting with `--image-threshold 0`:

+![Sorting with --image-threshold 0][sort-image-threshold-0]

+Sorting with `--image-threshold 0.6`:

+![Sorting with --image-threshold 0.6][sort-image-threshold-0.6]

+Sorting with `--image-threshold 1`:

+![Sorting with --image-threshold 1][sort-image-threshold-1]

 ### Tiles

 One can also sort individual tiles in the image.
 With the `--use-tiles` flag,